 9.7 miles, easy to moderate, 1,000-ft. elevation gain and 800-ft. elevation loss

-Proceed to the beach, a long stretch of sand flanked by a concrete seawall erected from 1959 to 1961 to prevent erosion.
-The scenic coast is littered with colorful boulders, many fallen from the dramatic cliffs.
-While here, you may wish to pick up a pebble to mark the start of your adventure, as is the tradition with many an English walker; toss it into the North Sea when you arrive.
+Proceed to the beach, a long stretch of sand flanked by a concrete seawall that was erected between 1959 and 1961 to prevent erosion.
+The scenic coast is littered with colorful boulders, many fallen from the dramatic cliffs above.
+While here, you may wish to pick up a pebble to mark the start of your adventure, as is the tradition with many an English walker; bring it with you on your hike and toss it into the North Sea when you arrive.
 To the north, continue to St. Bees Head, the westernmost point of Cumbria.
-This hulking wall of red sandstone threaded with white streaks of rock stretches four miles; its nooks and crannies are abuzz with the activity of northwest England’s only cliff-nesting seabird colony and ablaze with a riot of colorful wildflowers.
+This hulking wall of red sandstone, threaded with white streaks of rock, stretches four miles; its nooks and crannies are abuzz with the activity of northwest England’s only cliff-nesting seabird colony and ablaze with a riot of colorful wildflowers.
 To reach the start of your walking trail, follow the path up these cliffs to South Head, towering an average of 300 feet.
 Two headlands, north and south, jut into the Irish Sea here, demarcated by the rock-strewn gully at Fleswick Bay.
-Pause here to admire the views: On a clear day, you may spot the Isle of Man out in the sea and the Cumbrian Mountains inland.
+Pause here to admire the views, and on a clear day, you may spot the Isle of Man out in the sea and the Cumbrian Mountains inland.

 The Coast-to-Coast Walk begins at the Wainwright Wall, named for the hardy English walker who devised the route.
-You trace the trail along the cliff through the Nature Reserve managed by the Royal Society for the Protection of Birds (RSPB), following the fence that borders the precipice.
+You trace the trail along a cliff through a nature reserve managed by the Royal Society for the Protection of Birds (RSPB), following the fence that borders the precipice.
 As you walk among breathtaking vistas kissed by a sea breeze, you pass sheep and cows grazing on green pastures.
 Descend to Fleswick Bay and take a break on its shingle beach in the shadow of the headlands before continuing up to North Head.
 At the whitewashed lighthouse and keeper’s cottages, take in views of Saltom Bay and Whitehaven.
 The first beacon here was built in 1717 and replaced after a fire in 1822.
-Today’s tower, whose light is visible from 25 miles, dates to 1866 and has been automated since 1987.
+Today’s tower, whose light is visible for 25 miles, dates to 1866 and has been automated since 1987.

-Later, arrive at a quarry before passing some cottages onto a red sandstone lane slicing through green banks.
+Later, arrive at a quarry, making your way onto a red sandstone path slicing through green banks before passing some cottages.
 Join a paved road to Sandwith, a charming village that leads you onto a country lane past a large working farmyard and fields.
 Pass through the tiny village of Moor Row, named for its row of houses on a moor, before returning to the Ennerdale Country House Hotel.
 Relax with time to enjoy a drink at the bar, then transfer approximately 50 minutes to tonight’s accommodation in the Borrowdale Valley.
 Here, you’re surrounded by a lush paradise of green meadows and steep, rock-strewn slopes draped in oak forests.
 Your hotel for tonight is a five-minute walk from the small village of Grange-in-Borrowdale.
 Once you’ve settled in, perhaps you’ll venture into the village before returning for dinner at the hotel.